rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/plugin-complete-10.md

 ## Scenario 3: Testing

-Another scenario is an in-depth tutorial into how to write tests in Reaction Commerce and how to overcome some of the common challenges with testing: [Testing Tutorial](testing-tutorial.md)
+Another scenario is an in-depth tutorial into how to write tests in DemandCluster and how to overcome some of the common challenges with testing: [Testing Tutorial](testing-tutorial.md)

 ## Getting Help